viamrobotics/docs/docs/components/camera/ffmpeg.md

 linkTitle: "FFmpeg"
 weight: 30
 type: "docs"
-description: "Configure a camera that uses a video file or stream as a camera."
+description: "Uses a camera, a video file, or a stream as a camera."
 tags: ["camera", "components"]
 # SMEs: Bijan, vision team
 ---

-A `ffmpeg` camera uses a video file or stream as a camera.
+A `ffmpeg` camera uses a canera, a video file, or a stream as a camera.

 {{< tabs name="Configure a ffmpeg camera" >}}
 {{< tab name="Config Builder" >}}